Logo design is in the news on a regular basis. And the story usually isn’t pretty.

 In order for this to happen, the style guide should be easy to use and understand, and the user should grasp immediately how they can best represent the organization visually.

 All those $20,000 logo design projects you hear about?
-The logo itself may have only been $4000 to create.
+The logo cost itself may have only been $4000.
 Researching, writing, creating and producing the style guide is where the other $16,000 went.

 Create a wordmark yourself:

 Wordmark logos are simple, text-based logos.
 They’re much easier to create than symbol-based logos.
 And, especially when you’re just starting out, they may be all you need.
 Here’s how you can design your own to keep your logo cost to a minimum.

 Know your audience:

 The more you understand your target market, the better you can market to them, period.
 Whether you create a simple wordmark logo yourself, or you hire a designer (more on that below), it all starts with an intimate understanding of the people you want to reach.

 Offer a thorough description of what you need: